ajs-voices/once-upon-a-dream/scenes/028-meeting-my-parents.md

 "If your son brings me around again."

-Baboo laughed.
+Babbo laughed.
 "Oh I think he will."
 And with that he left closing the door behind him.

 Zane kissed me hard.
 "I should go.
 Let you deal with your father and get ready for work. "  I licked my lips then moved to my neck and bit and sucked on his favorite spot.
 I pulled him against me and groaned.